 We spend a lot of time at work with people most of us never choose to spend time with.
 Conflict is costly – especially if it is within the leadership.
 Leaders can influence their team in negative ways that cause disharmony and discord that ripple throughout the organization.

-Most employees are not paid to deal with leadership discord and when it exists it distracts from their primary purpose.
-Situations can get more complex, communication may stop problem-solving and collaboration, thus lowering efficiency and productivity, and costing the organization time and money.
+Most employees are not paid to deal with leadership discord and when it exists, it distracts from their primary purpose.
+Situations can get more complex and communication may stop problem-solving and collaboration, thus lowering efficiency and productivity and costing the organization time and money.

 Here are my top 3 tips to get your leaders back on track from the front lines.